project-trans/transfeminine-science/README.md

 ## Contact Us

-Please feel free to contact us via e-mail at <tfsci@mtf.wiki> for any advice, errata, or new translation requests for other articles.
+Please feel free to contact us via e-mail at <tfsci@project-trans.org> for any advice, errata, or new translation requests for other articles.
 However, for any discussion on ideas from the articles, please contact their corresponding authors instead.
 We welcome pull requests as well.

 Before making new translations, please refer to the [Guidelines][guideline] for instructions and examples that would help you enhance the quality and readability of translations.
 However, these guidelines are not compulsory, and we would make suggestions as detailed as we could on your translations (unless those written too poorly to be qualified).